 Dog’s breed is highly connected to its genetics.
 Purebreed dogs have a smaller genetic pool and less variation in it.
 The breeding always takes place under the control environment, so the susceptible genes tend to stay in the breed.
 10% of all occurring illnesses are genetic, therefore purebred dogs are more prone to them.

 Crossbred canines, however, tend to live longer than purebred dogs.
 Mix-breeds have stronger immune systems, therefore, they experience fewer health problems.
 A 2018 Japanese study on 5,100 representatives of different dog breeds proves that the average mutt enjoy longer life by 1.2 years longer than their purebred canine.

 Providing a healthy, well-balanced diet to your dog can increase their expected lifespan significantly.
 Additionally, it might have a positive impact on the quality of their life and delay the aging process.
 Overweight is a huge enemy of a healthy lifestyle so keep in mind the number of treats you give your dog and reduce it from the daily ratio.

-It’s scientifically proven that a dog with a proper, nutritious diet and the right amount of exercise and training can result in a longer lifespan.
+How long will my dog live?
+If you provide a nutritious diet and the right amount of exercise and training, the chances are that they will enjoy a long happy life with you.
 Take your best friend regularly for check-ups and don’t forget about dental care.